flegoff/vpsarmor/README.md

 # [VPS Armor](https://vpsarmor.com)

-Basic security hardening for Ubuntu LTS and Debian Stable servers.
+The security boilerplate for Ubuntu LTS and Debian Stable servers.

+Just like you'd use a SaaS boilerplate to skip setting up auth and payments, use VPS Armor to skip the security basics every sysadmin does manually.
+One command.
+Five layers of protection.

-More and more indie hackers are jumping into VPS from hosts like OVHCloud and Hetzner.
-That's fantastic!
-One should be able to host their own services and escape the merchants of complexity (to quote DHH).
+More indie hackers are spinning up VPS instances on [OVHCloud](https://www.ovhcloud.com/en/vps/), [Hetzner](https://www.hetzner.com/cloud/), and [DigitalOcean](https://www.digitalocean.com/products/droplets).
+That's fantastic—everyone should be able to self-host and escape the merchants of complexity (to quote DHH).
+But a fresh VPS is a blank canvas with no guardrails.
+VPS Armor gives you the sensible defaults.

-But it's a scary world out there.
-If you are new to hosting your own services, you might quickly expose a DB over the internet or make other mistakes that all system administrators have made.

-VPSArmor.com aims to offer a free and fast boilerplate for basic VPS system hygiene.

 At this time, we encourage users to use a current and supported stable (Debian) or LTS (Ubuntu) version.
 We welcome patches and pull requests.
 One philosophy: KISS.